Expense Management For Small Businesses

 Using a card to pay for gas

-As gas and diesel prices continue to rise, lowering common fuel expenses is one of the most important steps you can take in your fleet cost management efforts.
+Lowering common fuel expenses is one of the most important steps you can take in your fleet cost management efforts.
+Here are some ideas that may help you cut back on your fuel spending.

-Fuel typically comes in a variety of different grades and at a variety of different prices.
+Skip The More Expensive Grades: Fuel typically comes in a variety of grades and at a variety of prices.

 Your business can get a discount right off the bat by skipping the more expensive grades and filling the tank with the lowest-priced option that works for your commercial vehicles (e.g., 87 octane for gas-powered vehicles and Diesel #2 for diesel-powered vehicles).